DanCarl857/MobileMoneyTool/README.md

 * You can now login to the front end app on the browser using the password you use for the Mifos platform.
 * Default creds: *Username*: mifos *Password*: password

+## Note: Application will only work when database has been setup.

+## Setting up the database
+* cd into the MobileMoneyTool directory: `cd MobileMoneyTool`
+* cd into the mobile-money-engine directory: `cd mobile-money-directory`
+* cd into the database directory: `cd database`
+* import the .sql file into your database: *$ mysql -uroot -p < mobile_money_application.sql*
+* Enter your password and that's it.

 ## Front end app

 #### How to run the front end app